xarial/codestack/solidworks-api/document/sheet-metal/export-all-flat-patterns/index.md

 ---
 layout: sw-tool
-title: Export flat patterns from SOLIDWORKS assembly components
+title: Export flat patterns from SOLIDWORKS part or assembly components
-caption: Export Flat Patterns From Assembly Components
+caption: Export Flat Patterns From Part Or Assembly Components
-description: VBA macro to export flat patterns from all components of the active assembly
+description: VBA macro to export flat patterns from all components of the active assembly or active part
 image: assembly-flat-pattern.svg
 labels: [where used,parent,component]
-group: Assembly
+group: Import/Export
+redirect_from:
+    - /solidworks-api/document/sheet-metal/export-assembly-components/
 ---
-This VBA macro allows to export flat patterns to DXF/DWG from all sheet metal components in the active SOLIDWORKS assembly.
+This VBA macro allows to export all flat patterns to DXF/DWG from all sheet metal components in the active SOLIDWORKS assembly or an active part document.

-Macro enables flexibility in specifying the name of the output file allowing to use placeholders (original file name, feature name, cut-list custom property) combined with the free text and supports specifying sub-folders.
+Macro enables flexibility in specifying the name of the output file allowing to use placeholders (original file name, feature name, custom property, cut-list custom property, etc.) combined with the free text and supports specifying sub-folders.

 The following message box will be displayed once the exporting is completed.